danielquintaos/mod10-pon4/README.md

 4. **View Images**
    - Navigate to the View Images page to see the list of your uploaded images along with their black-and-white filtered versions.

+5. **Manage Events**
+   - Navigate to the Events section (if implemented in the frontend) to create, view, update, and delete events.

 ## Running Tests

 ### Backend